Adjusted Resident Credit (ARC) Policy

 - The student must have separated from the institution for at least one calendar year.
 A term in which the student received W grades cannot be counted as part of the calendar year separation.

-- Upon satisfying the above requirements, the student must submit the application for Adjusted Resident Credit (Record Evaluation for Adjusted Resident Credit), at which time the student must have earned a 2.00 GPA for all work attempted since returning to ODU.
+- Upon satisfying the above requirements, the student must submit the application for Adjusted Resident Credit (Record Evaluation for Adjusted Resident Credit), to the Office of the University Registrar.

-- This option will be available only ONCE during the student's career at ODU, and must be elected by the end of the second semester following qualifications as described in paragraphs 3 and 4 above.
-In all cases, the Adjusted Resident Credit option must be elected and the student's record adjusted, prior to graduation.
-Upon written petition by the student and recommendation of the department chair, waivers of the time limit to elect ARC and the requirement that students have less than a 2.00 GPA, can be made by the dean of the college in which the student's major program resides.
+- This option will be available only ONCE during the student's career at ODU, and must be elected and the student's record adjusted prior to graduation.
 Waivers of the requirement that students have less than a 2.00 GPA can be made only in those programs that require greater than a 2.00 for admission.

 - Under this option: